drkostas/Numpy-CNN/README.md

 $ python main.py -h
 usage: main.py -d DATASET -n NETWORK [-h]

 Project 2 for the Deep Learning class (COSC 525).
 Involves the development of a Convolutional Neural Network.

 Required Arguments:
   -d DATASET, --dataset DATASET
                         The datasets to train the network on.
-Options: [and, xor, class_example] -n NETWORK, --network NETWORK
-                        The network configuration to use.
-Options: [1x1_net, 2x1_net, 2x2_net]
+Options: [example1, example2, example3]

 Optional Arguments:
   -h, --help            Show this help message and exit